Richmond University Medical Center

 Richmond University Medical Center is a hospital in West New Brighton, Staten Island, New York City.
 The hospital occupies the buildings that were formerly St. Vincent's Medical Center, which closed in 2006.
-It is affiliated with the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System.
+It is affiliated with the Icahn School of Medicine at Mount Sinai and the Mount Sinai Health System but is not a member of the health system.

 History

 Richmond University Medical Center was established on January 1, 2007.
 It is a Level I Trauma Center located in Staten Island, New York.
 The original hospital on the site, St. Vincent's Hospital, was opened in 1903 as a 74-bed facility under the direction of the Sisters of Charity of New York in what had been the Garner mansion, a mansard-roofed stone building built by Charles Taber and later owned by W.T.
 Garner (the building had been offered to ex-President Ulysses S. Grant as a retirement home, but Grant and his wife were reportedly put off by a summer swarm of mosquitoes).